top of page

 DAY 6: FLY TO MANAMA, BAHRAIN

-We begin at the Royal Camel farm followed by a visit to the first oil well in Bahrain.
-Later we will explore the Riffa Fort and the A’Ali Burial Mounds, a UNESCO World Heritage site comprising over 100,000 burial mounds dating from the Dilim-era over 4000 years ago.
-Finally we will visit the Tree of Life - a 400 year old tree standing alone in the desert without water.
-Lit up at night, it makes its existence even seem more mysterious.
+We begin with a visit to the Royal Camel Farm, followed by a stop at Bahrain’s first oil well.
+Later, we’ll explore Riffa Fort and the A’Ali Burial Mounds, a UNESCO World Heritage site comprising more than 100,000 burial mounds dating back over 4,000 years to the Dilmun era.
+Our day concludes with a visit to the Tree of Life, a 400-year-old tree standing alone in the desert without any visible source of water.
+Illuminated at night, its survival feels all the more mysterious.

 Overnight in Manama, Bahrain